baba-fried/Covid-19-Data-Exploration-And-Analysis-SQL/README.md

 * [**CovidDeaths**](Datasets/CovidDeaths.xlsx) – contains data on cases, deaths, population, location, and dates
 * [**CovidVaccinations**](Datasets/CovidVaccinations.xlsx) – contains vaccination data by location and date

-Containing only the fields necessary for exploratory data analysis, mortality assessment, and vaccination trend evaluation.
+contains only the fields necessary for exploratory data analysis, mortality assessment, and vaccination trend evaluation.

 ---